AEA Ombudsperson Frequently Asked Questions

 Reports can be sent to the ombudsperson by email (email@example.com), US Mail (Leto Copeley, White & Stradley PLLC 3105 Charles B Root Wynd, Raleigh, NC 27612), telephone (call Cari Green at 919-844-0400 to schedule an appointment), or by filling out this electronic form on the page of the ombudsperson’s website, dedicated solely for this purpose.

-If you don't want to speak to anyone about your complaint, you can log in your complaint by email or through the website.
+If you don't want to speak to anyone about the incident or behavior you wish to report, you can submit your report by email or through the website.
 You can indicate on the form or in your email that you do not wish to speak directly to the ombudsperson.
 Your information will be time stamped and retained until and unless you decide to withdraw it.

 What information should I provide?